hwisunbae/recipe-keeper/README.md

 # Recipe Application
 The purpose of this repo is to have a great start of building an application upon Spring Framework.

+# 💡 Topic

+A web application that does **CRUD operation for recipe**

+# 📝 Summary

+Recipe Keeper is the quick and easy way to organize and share your favourite recipes across your mobile, tablet and desktop.
+The app helps users to save their own recipes and modify them for their needs.

 # Data Model
 ![Recipe Data Model](jhipster-jdl.png)
 *Created by jdl-studio*